About

 Working Towards a Better Tomorrow

 The Sahel Initiative was formed to help combat this water problem.
-We are an all-volunteer group of individuals that aim to bridge the gap caused by water unavailability by ensuring affected rural communities in the region have safe and equitable access to a sufficient quantity of water for their domestic needs.
+We are an all-volunteer group of individuals that aim to bridge the gap caused by water scarcity by ensuring affected rural communities in the region have safe and equitable access to a sufficient quantity of water for their domestic needs.

 Access to safe water can turn rural problems into potential — unlocking education, economic opportunity and improved health for the many women, children, and communities in the Sahel region of Nigeria.
+We believe that no community should be held back by something as basic as water scarcity.

 Our Vision